-There are model differences and spatial heterogeneity in the simulated soil C loss (Fig. 7), and the spatial distribution is related to initial C stocks and controlled by the distributions of TSL, NPP, and RPE.
+There are model differences and spatial heterogeneity in the simulated soil C loss (Fig. 7), and the spatial distribution is controlled by latitude and initial C stocks.
 Core permafrost regions such as Siberia play a dominant role, while the southern permafrost margin is less affected (Fig. 7).
 The reason for this is that permafrost soils at the southern edges are usually already in a state of seasonal or permanent thaw and remain so as the climate warms, in contrast, at high Arctic latitudes where much carbon has accumulated, rising summer temperatures greatly prolong the thawing time and promote decomposition.

-260 Compared with SSP5-8.5, G6solar and G6sulfur retain 45±4 and 38±3 Pg C (Table 3), respectively, almost halving the permafrost soil C loss.
+Compared with SSP5-8.5, G6solar and G6sulfur retain 45±4 and 38±3 Pg C (Table 3), respectively, almost halving the permafrost soil C loss.
 G6solar and G6sulfur provide more protection against permafrost soil C loss than does SSP2-4.5, mainly due to higher vegetation productivity (Fig. 2) driven by their higher GHG concentrations.
 In addition, soil C losses for G6solar and G6sulfur differ from each other in some regions such as North America and European Russia more than in other regions.
-This may be related to changes in tropospheric dynamic circulation caused by stratospheric sulfate aerosols (Visioni et al., 2020), although little research has been done on such large-scale circulation changes to date.
+This may be related to changes in tropospheric dynamic circulation caused by stratospheric sulfate aerosols (Visioni et al., 2020), although little research has been done on such large scale circulation changes to date.